-Full-time employees at The District are permitted up to 3 consecutive days with pay to attend the funeral of an immediate family member, which includes a spouse, child, brother, sister, parent, or grandparent.
+Full-time employees at The District are permitted up to 4 consecutive days with pay inclusive of planning and attending funeral services of an immediate family member.

-Eligible employees may be permitted 1 day(s) with pay for the death of a relative who is not an immediate family member-including an aunt, uncle, nephew, niece, brother-in-law, sister-in-law, or parent-in-law.
+Eligible employees may be permitted 1 day(s) with pay for the death of a relative who is not an immediate family member.